Back to All Events

 WildFlowers Australia is excited to host a visit to two special farms near Adelaide in the Adelaide Hills and Fleurieu Peninsula.
 Native Avenue is a relatively new farm that provides a lesson in how to convert a blank canvas into a productive 7-acre wildflower and foliage farm.
 Kidman Flower Co has been a flower farm since the 1980s and has a focus on providing the domestic market with high-quality wildflowers grown in a sustainable manner.

 The day starts in Adelaide where we’ll board a bus for the trip to the farms.
-Also included is a catered lunch and discussion on tips for growing natives.
+Also included is a catered lunch and a talk by Bruce Scott, an expert agronomist with a particular focus on wildflowers.
 For those that can stay the weekend, there is also the opportunity to visit the Currency Creek Arboretum open day on the Sunday.

 Farm Visit Details: